 They worked in collaboration with Cornell Cooperative Extension in Onondaga County, “La Casita” Cultural Center, CNY Works, and The Cornell Lab of Ornithology, among other groups.

-LACE youth learned many things this summer, including job readiness, stewardship, financial security, public speaking, grant writing, and much more.
+LACE youth learned many things over the course of the summer, including job readiness, stewardship, financial security, public speaking, grant writing, and much more.
 One of the components of their program included creating a community improvement / stewardship project to help people in their neighborhood, attract wildlife, and promote the arts!

 The fifteen Latino participants in the program wrote a proposal to the Cornell Lab of Ornithology to receive funds, training, and support to create a neighborhood project focused on: habitat improvement (for wildlife and people), the arts, value of the outdoors, and better understanding careers in science.
 Their proposal was funded!